realA10001986/Time-Circuits-Display/README.md

 Data entry, such as for dates and times, is done through the keypad's number keys and works as follows: Whenever a data entry is requested, the field for that data is lit (while the rest of the display is dark) and a pre-set value is shown.
 If you want to keep that pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
 2 digits can be entered (4 for years), upon which the new value is stored and the next field is activated.
 You can also enter less than 2 digits (4 for years) and press ENTER when done with the field.
 Note that a month needs to be entered numerically (1-12), and hours need to be entered in 24-hour notation (0-23), regardless of 12-hour or 24-hour mode as per the Config Portal setting.

 After invoking the keypad menu, the first step is to choose a menu item.
 The available items are
+- install the default audio files ("INSTALL AUDIO FILES")
 - set the alarm ("ALA-RM"),
 - set the audio volume (VOL-UME),
 - set the Music Player folder number ("MUSIC FOLDER NUMBER")